-Another person had a recurring dream in these months of Covid, butwould always awake before hearing the answer.
+Another person had a recurring dream in these months of Covid, but would always a wake before hearing the answer.
 It was a voice whispering, "God has a message for you."
+"What is the message?" he wanted to know.
+A friend

-It was a voice whispering, "God has a message for you."
 "What is the message?" he wanted to know.
 A friend listened to his complaints and toldhim, "In these times, God has a message for everyone.
 What we are living through is the message.
 We need to work together to make it better."